Below is information about how farming and livestock industries can:

 - required practices

-- recommended practices
+- recommended practices.

 Download the Grain harvesting code of practice ( or )

-You can also download these fact sheets:
+You can also download the following fact sheets:

 We may provide assistance to farmers and producers affected by bushfires.